jimbrig/Engineered-Knowledge/2-Slipbox/Mindfulness - The Key to Success 1.md

 Stay mindful and you will find your pursuit of knowledge becomes a deeper, more interesting journey that is specific to your own personal way of thinking and though processes.

 Collecting and hoarding others information online is not a good use of time and is a direct result of one's lack of confidence, issues with perfectionism, and an unwillingness to finish what you start through procrastination.
-See [[The Collectors Fallacy]].
+See [The Collectors Fallacy](The%20Collectors%20Fallacy).

 Anyways, Ramble complete.